Telecare Sonoma ACT

-Funded by: Sonoma County Behavioral Health MHSA (Mental Health Services Act)
+Funded by: Sonoma County Behavioral Health Services and MHSA

 Building on traditional ACT standards, Telecare has created a recovery-centered experience for people served.
 Telecare's approach is based on a belief that recovery can happen.
 Programs and staff strive to create an environment where a person can choose to recover.
 By connecting to each individual’s core self and trusting it to guide the way, it is possible to awaken the desire to embark on the recovery journey.

 ACT programs use multidisciplinary teams that include psychiatrists, nurses, masters-level clinical staff, and personal service coordinators.
 Some staff may be consumers who are in recovery themselves.